moorepants/eme134/content/pages/lab-03.rst

 If :math:`K > 0` the car is an understeer; if :math:`K < 0` the car is
 oversteer; and if :math:`K=0` the car is neutral steer.
 Note that these characterizations only depend on :math:`m,a,b,C_f,C_r`.
+You will need to indicate the values of :math:`K` that you calculate for each scenario and specify if the car is over, under, or neutral.

 Deliverables
 ============

-Compare the lane change steering behavior of the car for understeer, oversteer, and neutralsteer configurations at speeds :math:`U=5,10,15` m/s.
+Firstly, compare the lane change steering behavior with :math:`\delta=1` deg of the car for an understeer and oversteer configuration at speeds :math:`U=10` m/s and :math:`U=20` m/s using only front steering.
+Select a value of :math:`r` to obtain a suitable :math:`K` for each vehicle.

-Compare the lane change steering behavior of an understeer car traveling at :math:`U=10` m/s for the only front steering and simultaneous front and rear steering.
+Secondly, compare the lane change steering behavior with :math:`\delta=1` deg of an understeer car traveling at :math:`U=15` m/s for the only front steering and simultaneous front and rear steering.

 In your lab report, show your work for creating and evaluating the simulation model.
 Include any calculations you had to do, for example those for state